-We assess the accuracy of SOD2D and its resolution requirements for riblets by replicating the turbulent channel flow cases of Endrikat et al.\ (2021) at friction Reynolds number $Re_\tau = 400$ over two triangular riblet geometries; one with tip angle $\alpha = \ang{90}$ and viscous-scaled spacing $s^+ = 50$ (termed T950), and another one with $\alpha = \ang{60}$ and $s^+ = 15$ (termed T615).
-These geometries were selected based on their known drag characteristics: T950 increases drag, while T615 reduces drag, compared to the smooth channel.
-Table~\ref{tab:channel} lists the resolutions used for the calculation cases.
-For T950, the \emph{coarse} and \emph{fine} cases differ in the streamwise resolution, \emph{fine} being the typical DNS resolution prescribed in literature.
-For T615, \emph{coarse} is the typical DNS resolution, while \emph{fine} has about $1.5$ times finer grid size in all directions.
-We obtain very good agreement in the mean velocity profiles with the reference DNS data of Endrikat et al.\ (2021), even with the coarse grid calculations (figure~\ref{fig:channel}).
-Our study highlights that even with $\Delta^+_x = 20$ we obtain as accurate results as those with $\Delta^+_x = 10$.
-For T615 cases, we employed a multi-block grid generation approach to save the computational cost (figure~\ref{fig:fig3}).
-We discuss this approach next.
+We assess the accuracy of SOD2D and its resolution requirements for riblets by replicating the turbulent channel flow cases of \citet{Endrikat2021} at friction Reynolds number $Re_\tau = 400$ over two triangular riblet geometries; one with tip angle $\alpha = \ang{90}$ and viscous-scaled spacing $s^+ = 50$ (termed T950), and another one with $\alpha = \ang{60}$ and $s^+ = 15$ (termed T615).
+The riblet geometry T950 increases drag, while T615 reduces drag.
+Similar to the smooth case, we generated the optimal grids for riblets (figure~\ref{fig:channel_setup}g,l).
+On a $yz$-plane, we fill the space from the riblet valley up to the riblet sublayer $y^+ \in [-k^+, 0.6s^+]$ with square cells with size $\Delta \xi^+ = 1.47$ (T950) and $0.54$ (T615).
+Then, we expand $\Delta y^+$ and $\Delta z^+$ following the formulation by \citet{Rouhi2025}.
+Table~\ref{tab:channel} lists the grid size details.
+To ensure grid convergence with the optimal grids, we conducted finer grid cases T950F (figure~\ref{fig:channel_setup}h) and T615F.
+In T950F, $\Delta y^+$ and $\Delta z^+$ are refined by at least $1.5$ times, and in T615, $\Delta x^+, \Delta y^+$ and $\Delta z^+$ are refined by $1.4$ times.
+We obtain very good agreement in the profiles of $U^+$ and $u^+_{rms}$ between the optimal grid and the fine grid, as well as the reference DNSs by \citet{Endrikat2021} (figure~\ref{fig:channel}c,d).